JaredFern/VecShare/README.md

-# VecShare: Framework for Sharig Word Embeddings
+# VecShare: Framework for Sharing Word Embeddings
 Library is in the process of being updated.
 See https://github.com/MarcusYYY/WordEmbeddingPlatform for a stable test version of the VecShare framework.
 A fully operational release will be publicly available prior to the EMNLP 2017 conference, by **September 7**.

 A Python library for word embedding query, selection and download.
 Read more about VecShare: <PAPER_URL>.